Not sure how to avoid failure in an entrepreneurial business?

 Start winning by blocking failure!

-This book will help you identify those failure points so that you can move past them, enabling you to realize your potential and achieve success.
+This book will help you identify those failure points so that you can move past them, enabling you to realize your potential and achieve success — and the personal freedom that comes with it.

 After you’ve read Why People Fail and Coulda-Woulda-Shoulda: Turn Solopreneur Failure into Solopreneur Success, you will have a complete picture of what failure looks like, why it happens to different kinds of people, and how to completely avoid and eliminate it from your business-building efforts.